 Thirty-two white porcelain inkwells that sit in a rectangular wooden frame with metal handle in centre.

-Used to hold ink for a dip pen or fountain pen.
+Used to hold ink for a dip pen.
 Inkwells often have lids to prevent wastage of ink.
 School inkwells such as these were placed in holes in the school desk.

 Date: Early20th Century